so0k/flask_app_k8s/README.md

 First, use `kubectl` to create a secret of type `docker-registry` with your credentials:
 ```
-kubectl create secret docker-registry honestbee-registry --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
+kubectl create secret docker-registry my-registry --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
 ```

-Above, we created a secret named `honestbee-registry`.
+Above, we created a secret named `my-registry`.
 We will need to tell Kubernetes to use this secret while pulling images.

 imagePullSecrets can be defined per `Deployment` or alternatively the secret can be [added as an imagePullSecret to the default service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#adding-imagepullsecrets-to-a-service-account)